-UK judge set to sentence Lucy Letby, the most prolific child killer in modern UK history
+British nurse Lucy Letby imprisoned for life for the murders of 7 babies and attempted murders of 6

 The victims died in the neonatal unit at the Countess of Chester Hospital in northwest England between June 2015 and June 2016.

+Prosecutor Nicholas Johnson said Letby deserved a “whole-life tariff” for “sadistic conduct” and premeditated crimes.

+Defense lawyer Ben Myers said Letby maintained her innocence and that there was nothing he could add that would be able to reduce her sentence.

-Letby did not attend the hearing.
-That has fueled anger from the families of the victims, who wanted her to listen to statements read out in court by the parents of her victims about the devastation caused by her crimes.
+Letby's absence, which is allowed in British courts during sentencing, fueled anger from the families of the victims, who wanted her to listen to statements about the devastation caused by her crimes.

 “You thought it was your right to play God with our children’s lives," the mother of twins, one of whom was murdered and the other whom Letby tried to kill, said in a statement to the court.